 Change tyres

 Change to winter tyres or studded tyres when the weather conditions require it.
-Winterly conditions can occur from early October in the north, and usually a bit later in the south.
+Wintery conditions can occur from early October in the north, and usually a bit later in the south.

 Remove snow and ice

 It’s actually illegal to drive a car with, for example, heavy snow on the roof.
-Check that your headlights are free of snow and that your windscreen wipers are clean and free of ice.
+Check that your windscreen wipers are clean and free of ice.

-Make sure your car has enough battery or fuel.
+Make sure your car has enough battery or fuel before setting out and as you go.

 Rental cars